Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/labs_folder/lab6.md

 a output buffer, and a blocker which prevents the entrance of new material into the system.
 Next, the connections between workers are established through the construction of a queuing network.
 Programmatically, this can be implemented in Python using yield and store.get().
 Now, once the model is built, you should generate a graph of the inventory.
+For consistency, set your seed to `42` using set.seed, this will make the random number generation reproducible.

 However, the base model above has some problems: inaccurate modelling of process time and excessive inventory.
 As the first problem can be seen by the use of a uniform distribution